grey-systems/terraform-aws-multitier-vpc/CONTRIBUTING.md

 Contributing to terraform-elasticsearch
 =======================

-The easiest ways to contribute to `terraform-elasticsearch` are:
+The easiest ways to contribute to `terraform-multitier-vpc` are:

   * Creating a new [issue].